 In January 2015, our Board of Directors granted awards of 29,763 shares of common stock to key employees under the SICP.
 The shares granted in January 2015 are multi-year awards that will vest at the end of the three-year service period ending December 31, 2017.
-All of these stock awards are earned based upon the successful achievement of long-term goals, growth and financial results, which comprise both market-based and performance-based conditions or targets.
-The fair value of each performance-based condition or target is equal to the market price of our common stock on the date each award is granted.
+All of these stock awards are earned based upon the successful achievement of long-term goals, growth and financial results, which comprise both market-based and performance-based conditions or target is equal to the market price of our common stock on the date each award is granted.
 For the market-based conditions, we used the Black-Scholes pricing model to estimate the fair value of each market-based award granted.